-German prosecutors ask court to extradite ex-Catalan leader
+German prosecutors seek to extradite ex-Catalan leader

-BERLIN (AP) — German prosecutors have asked a court to permit the extradition of former Catalan separatist leader Carles Puigdemont to Spain.
+BERLIN (AP) — German prosecutors said Tuesday they are seeking the extradition of former Catalan separatist leader Carles Puigdemont to Spain, where he could face trial for his role in organizing an independence referendum.

-Prosecutors in the northern town of Schleswig said Tuesday they have submitted a request to the regional court following “intensive examination” of the European arrest warrant issued by Spain.
+Puigdemont was detained in Germany on March 25 as he attempted to drive from Finland to Belgium, where he currently resides.

-Puigdemont has been detained in Germany since March 25.
-Spain accuses the 55-year-old of rebellion in organizing an unauthorized referendum.
+Prosecutors in the northern town of Schleswig said they have asked the regional court to formally put him in pre-extradition custody following “intensive examination” of the European arrest warrant issued by Spain’s supreme court on March 23.
+If the court agrees to the request, prosecutors would still need to issue an order signing off on Puigdemont’s extradition.

-The Schleswig court is likely to take several days to decide whether to extradite Puigdemont.
+In addition to rebellion, Madrid accuses the 55-year-old of misuse of public funds.

 Most Read Nation & World Stories